charlierobson/In_nihilum_reverteris/md/L.md

 Fear settled in his mind.
 He knew that, since he was neither suffocating nor freezing, what awaited him now were long days of dying in the midst of nothingness.

-Karl drifted away [1into the boundless darkness and boundless despair].
+Karl drifted away  into the boundless darkness and boundless despair.